mpv-player/mpv/DOCS/man/mpv.rst

     and files with no ``.lua`` extension are ignored.
 The ``--load-scripts=no`` option disables loading these files.

+``~/.config/mpv/watch_later/``
+    Contains temporary config files needed for resuming playback of files with the watch later feature.
+See for example the ``Q`` key binding, or the ``quit_watch_later`` input command.

+    Each file is a small config file which is loaded if the corresponding media file is loaded.
+It contains the playback position and some (not necessarily all) settings that were changed during playback.
+The filenames are hashed from the full paths of the media files.
+It's in general not possible to extract the media filename from this hash.
+However, you can set the ``--write-filename-in-watch-later-config`` option, and the player will
+    add the media filename to the contents of the resume config file.

+``~/.config/mpv/lua-settings/osc.conf``
+    This is loaded by the OSC script.
+See the `ON SCREEN CONTROLLER`_ docs for details.

+    Other files in this directory are specific to the corresponding scripts as well, and the mpv core doesn't touch them.

 Note that the environment variables ``$XDG_CONFIG_HOME`` and ``$MPV_HOME`` can override the standard directory ``~/.config/mpv/``.